-Scanning exceptions, page 155, are lists of URLs that are always scanned or never scanned.
-The type of scanning to always or never perform is specified per URL or group of URLs.
-A list of client IP addresses whose content is never scanned can also be specified.
+Scanning exceptions are lists of hostnames or URLs that are always analyzed or never analyzed.
+The type of analysis to always or never perform is specified per hostname/URL or group of hostnames/URLs.
+A list of client IP addresses whose content is never analyzed can also be specified.
+See Scanning exceptions, page 166.